1nilx2/Deep-Learning/NLP/README.md

 However, recent work shows that best performance can be achieded by smaller models trained on more data.

 If this is effective, we can think that
-** 'we haven't utilized full-potential each parameter has in conjunction with non-linearity' **
+**'we haven't utilized full-potential each parameter has'**

+## Architecture
+Transformer-based but has some difference
+   - Pre-normalization
+   - SwiGLU activiation instead of ReLU
+   - Removed absolute positional embedding.
+Instead, add rotary positional embedding

+## Main Results
+Two types of guidance were given to models
+  - Zero-shot: a textual description only
+  - Few-shot: few examples